 Thanks for checking our Fishing Reports page.
 We update this as often as possible - garnered from input from our own fishing, our guides, and our customers.
 We hope it helps!

 The fall Salmon & Steelhead are arriving!
 Super reports from the Feather, Yuba and Lower Sacramento.
 Great weather too!
+The fire in Sierra is nearly contained so it should be clearing up.
 Go while you can!

 Lower American River